paulshorey/minesweeper/README.md

 ## TODO:

+- Display number of remaining bombs, and number uncovered.

-- **Controls at the top are not yet functional!** For now, refresh the page to start a new game.
+- **Controls at the top are not yet functional,** and need to be re-thought.
+For now, refresh the page to start a new game.

 - **It still needs more styling.
 Currently unfinished.**